mt-davis/rag-chat-sdk/README.md

-# NaviCare AI - Claude 3 + OpenAI RAG Chat SDK
+# Next.js Chat SDK

-Welcome to your reusable **Claude 3 + OpenAI + Supabase RAG Chat SDK**!

-This SDK allows you to instantly add a **floating AI chat bubble** powered by **RAG retrieval** to any Next.js app, featuring a modern user interface with glassmorphism effects, smooth animations, and a responsive design.
+A modern, customizable chat interface for Next.js applications featuring a sleek UI with glassmorphism effects, smooth animations, and responsive design.
+This SDK provides a floating chat widget that can be integrated into any Next.js application.

 ---

 ## Features

+### UI/UX Features
-- Floating chat widget (Intercom-style) with popout modal capability
+- Floating chat widget with expandable modal view
-- Modern UI with glassmorphism effects and smooth animations
+- Modern UI with glassmorphism effects and backdrop blur
+- Smooth animations powered by Framer Motion
+- Responsive design with adjustable chat window sizes
-- Consistent AI avatar styling and auto-scrolling to latest messages
+- Auto-scrolling to latest messages
-- Light and dark mode support with responsive design
-- Chat bubbles with distinct styling for user and AI messages
+- Auto-focusing input field after sending/receiving messages
+- Welcome message when chat opens
 - Real-time typing indicator for AI responses
-- Claude 3 LLM answering (Anthropic API)
-- OpenAI Embeddings for vector search
-- Supabase pgvector vectorstore backend
+- Message persistence between sessions using localStorage
+- New session button to start fresh conversations
+- Light and dark mode support

+### Chat Components
+- Stylish chat bubbles with distinct styling for user and AI messages
-- Message history saving (Supabase messages table)
+- Proper word wrapping in messages
-- Modular, scalable, HIPAA-compliant structure
+- Clean, modern input field with send button
-- Comprehensive JSDoc documentation for developer clarity
+- Comprehensive JSDoc documentation for all components

 ---